adelowo/portfolio/_posts/2016-06-17-on-development-and-production-environment-parity.md

 Obviously it wouldn't work on PHP versions lesser than 7 and i was assigned an issue for an easy stuff.

 The 2nd issue was also related to MariaDB.. not again!!.
 So MYSQL 5.7 introduced a true `json` column, and a new way of querying json data `data->name`.
 I so much loved that considering the fact that we have always stored `json` in some form of serialized text - and maybe have your ORM cast it to an array auto for you.
-The project were using this feature already but in MaraiDB that doesn't have a true `json` column.
+The project was using this feature already but in MaraiDB that doesn't have a true `json` column.

  I ran the migrations and i got a json column up and running in my database.